Make Your Mobile App Or Game A Great First-Time Experience

 Make sure your app works on different platforms.
 Test it thoroughly.
 Really really thoroughly.
-Don’t assume it will work on iPhone 6 if it’s totally working on iPhone 5.
-Borrow a Samsung (other phones are available), test with different browsers, click every button there is to click and submit every possibility to submit.
+Don’t assume it will work on iPhone 8 if it’s totally working on iPhone 7.
+Borrow an Android phone, test with different browsers, click every button there is to click and submit every possibility to submit.

 Can you walk and talk at the same time?

 Go outside.
 Don’t think everything’s working fine because it’s working in your office with your super speed wifi.
 Go to the bus station, go visit your grandma, go to the woods where you’re happy to find 3G between two oak trees.